Sliding wear: role of plasticity

-In the study above, we found that for PMMA on the tile surface, $N_{\rm cont} >> 1$.
-However, it is not clear if, during the relatively short sliding distances, points on the PMMA surface make contact with wear asperities as many times as expected from the large value of $N_{\rm cont}$.
-This indicates that the relation $\Delta x (\gamma)$ may need to be understood in a probabilistic framework, as we now discuss.
+In the study presented above, it was found that for PMMA sliding on the tile surface, the effective number of contacts $N_{\rm cont}$ required to detach a wear particle is much larger than unity.
+However, it is not clear whether, during relatively short sliding distances, points on the PMMA surface actually undergo contact with wear asperities as many times as expected from the large value of $N_{\rm cont}$.
+This observation suggests that the relationship $\Delta x (\gamma)$ may need to be interpreted within a probabilistic framework, which will be discussed in the next section.

-The Paris equation gives the crack-tip displacement $\Delta x$ as a function of the tearing energy $\gamma$ when a crack is exposed to an oscillating strain (or stress), e.g., from forces acting on the external boundary of the solid.
-When $\gamma$ is close to the fatigue limit $\gamma_0$, very many oscillation periods are needed for the crack-tip displacement to become large enough to be measurable.
-It is usually assumed that cracks propagate continuously with the number of stress cycles, but here we propose a different scenario: We assume that crack propagation, when $\gamma < \gamma_1$, involves stress-aided thermally activated bond-breaking events, where segments at the crack tip move in irregularly distributed (in time) discrete steps, each of which may be much larger than an atomic distance.
-Hence, if $U_{\rm el} > U_{\rm cr}$, the factor $1/(1+r_0/\Delta x)$ may represent the probability of forming a wear particle in a single contact (of pixel size $\sim r_0$) rather than the inverse of the number of contacts needed to form a wear particle.
-For example, if $\Delta x = 10^{-11} \ {\rm m}$ (or less) per cycle, which is expected if $\gamma$ is sufficiently close to the fatigue limit $\gamma_0$, then during most stress cycles, no significant propagation occurs.
-However, occasionally, a segment along the crack line may displace by a characteristic distance that may be larger than an atomic distance.
+The Paris equation provides the crack-tip displacement $\Delta x$ as a function of the tearing energy $\gamma$ when a crack is subjected to oscillating strain or stress, such as those arising from external boundary forces acting on the solid.
+When $\gamma$ is close to the fatigue limit $\gamma_0$, a large number of oscillation cycles is required before the crack-tip displacement becomes measurable.
+It is commonly assumed that cracks propagate continuously with the number of stress cycles.
+However, in this study, we propose an alternative scenario.

+We assume that when $\gamma < \gamma_{\rm c}$, crack propagation occurs via stress-assisted thermally activated bond-breaking events.
+In this process, segments at the crack tip move in temporally irregular and discrete steps, each of which may be significantly larger than an atomic spacing.
+Therefore, if $U_{\rm el} > U_{\rm cr}$, the factor $1/(1 + r_0/\Delta x)$ may represent the probability of forming a wear particle during a single contact event of size approximately $r_0$, rather than the inverse of the number of contacts required to form such a particle.
+For example, if $\Delta x = 10^{-11} \ {\rm m}$ per cycle (or less), which is expected when $\gamma$ is sufficiently close to $\gamma_0$, then during most stress cycles no significant crack advancement occurs.
+However, occasionally, a segment along the crack front may displace by a characteristic distance that exceeds atomic dimensions.